 Limited Liability Company

-This is a business which incorporated to a legal structure in its own right, separate to the people who founded and own it.
-It is limited by shares, so there are shareholders.
-Their personal assets are protected against any loss within the business, but they may lose any investments they make in that business.
+This is a business which exists as a legal structure in its own right, separate to the people who found and own it.
+This protects their personal assets against any loss within the business, but they may lose any investments they make in that business.

 There must be at least one director and one guarantor.
 These can be the same person, or there can be multiple directors and guarantors.